amass-social/fake-data-generator/README.md

   5. For each shared post, populate it with reactions + chat responses.
       - leave a small percentage of these as drafts

+`frontend_converter.py` takes the output of `generator.py` and filters it into an object focused around a single logged in user for the frontend to load.

 ## Instructions
 Run `generator.py` with optional flags: